geirev/LBM/README.md

 make new -> updates the dependencies for the makefile make tags -> runs ctags (useful if you use vim)

+The current makefile updates the dependencies at every compilation, so if you add a file with a new subroutine you can just type make and it will be included in the compilation.

 For this to work install the scripts in the ./bin in your path and install ctags